sabrina-seitz/hello-world/README.md

 Hi Humans!
 Sabrina here, this is the start of something good.
 I love CSS, books, graphic design and Teascript (that's what I'm made of!).
-I've had pizza on mars and I find them far superior to Earth pizza.
+I've had pizza on Mars and I find them far superior to Earth pizza.